yahliru24-meet/Firebase-Realtime-Database-Lab23/README.md

     - Add the user to the `database` through the child `Users` adding him through his uid (retrieve it through login_session).

-5. Create a form in `add_tweet.html` to add a tweet to the database:
+5. Create a form in `add_tweet.html` to add a tweet to the database: V
     - The form should contain:
         - `Title`.
         - `Text`- It should take a maximum of 280 letters.